palkan/logidze/README.md

 ![](./assets/pg_log_data_chart.png)

 If you try to call `#log_data` on the model loaded in such way, you'll get `nil`.
 If you want to fetch log data (e.g., during the console debugging)–use **`user.reload_log_data`**, which forces loading this column from the DB.

+It should be in mind that this feature is implemented in Sequel with `lazy_attributes`, `insert_returning_select` plugins.
+It allows to keep Sequel's default behavior while automatically setting the RETURNING clause with explicit selects.

 ## Handling records deletion